keithrw54/spaceborne/README.md

   end
 end
 ```
 The parts of the example outside of the `wrap_request` block are typical rspec.
-The `wrap_request` is a spaceborne concept, saying that if anything fails inside of that block, then the failure contains the request, response, as well as why it failed.
+The `wrap_request` is a spaceborne concept, saying that if anything fails inside of that block, then the failure contains the last request, response, as well as why it failed.
 This is to work around the issue of an expectation failing, and having good info about why, but having no idea what the request or response were that caused the failure.
 The actual request is done on the `get` line.
 Validation of the response is the following `expect_*` lines.

 #### Parts of response to validate